Quarry Bank Mill: Architecture

 Quarry Bank is an example of an early, rural, cotton-spinning mill that was initially dependent on water power.
 The first mill was built by Samuel Greg and John Massey in 1784.
 Its design was functional and unadorned, growing out of the pragmatism of the men who felt no need to make a bold architectural statement.
 It was a four-storey mill measuring 8.5 m by 27.5 m, with an attached staircase, counting house and warehouse.
-It was designed to use water frames which had just come out of patent, and the increased supply of cotton caused by the cessation of the American War of Independence.
+It was designed to use water frames, which had just come out of patent, and the increased supply of cotton caused by the cessation of the American War of Independence.
 The water wheel was at the north end of the mill.

 The mill was extended in 1796 when it was doubled in length and a fifth floor added.
 A second wheel was built at the southern end.
-The mill was extended between 1817 and 1820 and a mansard-roofed wing extended part of the 1796 building forward beneath which the wheel was installed.
+The mill was extended between 1817 and 1820, and a mansard-roofed wing was added to part of the 1796 building forward, beneath which the wheel was installed.
 The new building kept the 1784 detailing with respect to line and windows.
-The 1784 mill ran 2425 spindles, after 1805 with the new wheel it ran 3452 spindles.
+The 1784 mill ran 2425 spindles.
+After 1805, with the new wheel, it ran 3452 spindles.

-Weaving sheds were added in 1836 and 1838 and they were of two storeys and housed 305 looms.
+Weaving sheds were added in 1836 and 1838, and they were of two storeys and housed 305 looms.
 Before the 1830s, spinning mills produced cotton, that was put-out to hand-loom weavers who worked in their own homes or small loom shops, like the one Greg owned at Eyam.
 Hand-loom weaving continued in parallel to power loom weaving throughout the 19th century.
-Around 1830 the power loom became sufficiently viable for independent weaving sheds to be set up, and for larger owners to add weaving sheds to their spinning mills.
-A weaving shed needed the correct light and humidity and a floor that was stable enough to withstand the vibration caused by the picking of many looms.
+Around 1830, the power loom became sufficiently viable for independent weaving sheds to be set up, and for larger owners to add weaving sheds to their spinning mills.
+A weaving shed needed the correct light and humidity, and a floor that was stable enough to withstand the vibration caused by the picking of many looms.
 Quarry Bank Mill is of national significance in that it used two-storey side-lit buildings rather the a single storey sheds with a saw-tooth roof.
 The first two-storey shed at Quarry Bank was 33 m by 6.5 m.
 The 1838 building was 30 m by 10 m to which a storey was added in 1842 for warping and beaming.
 In the Gregs pragmatic way, looms were purchased gradually.